approvals/ApprovalTests.cpp/doc/UsingCatch2v2.md

 (Before v7.0.0, it required `Catch.hpp`)

-## Getting Started With Catch2
+## Getting Started With Catch2 v2

 ### Starter Project

-The quickest way to start experimenting with Approval Tests is to:
+The quickest way to start experimenting with Approval Tests is to do the following:

+*Note*: The current version of the starter project uses Catch2_v3.
+We are linking to a historical branch if you want to use Catch2_v2.

-1. Download the project [ApprovalTests.cpp.StarterProject](https://github.com/approvals/ApprovalTests.cpp.StarterProject) - via the green "Clone or Download" button at the top-right of the project site.
+1. Download the project [ApprovalTests.cpp.StarterProject](https://github.com/approvals/ApprovalTests.cpp.StarterProject/tree/Catch2_v2) - via the green "Download" button at the top-right of the project site.
 2. Opening the project in the C++ IDE of your choice.

 Each time we release a new version of Approval Tests, we update this project, so it always has the latest features.